adaptdk/drupal-docker-compose/README.md

 * docker-compose
 * realpath (linux users: smile, osx users: brew tap iveney/mocha; brew install realpath)

+## Setting up a new project

+    Add the init-docker to your path.

+    export PATH={path/to/drupal-docker-compose}/bin:$PATH

+    Edit ./start-dev.sh and setup your project name.

+    Use ./start-dev.sh to run docker

 ## Up and running
 When dependencies have been installed run following: